dtcenter/METplotpy/docs/Users_Guide/box.rst

 is **optional** and does not need to be defined in the configuration file unless saving the intermediate **.points1** file is desired.

+To save the log output to a file, uncomment the *log_filename* entry and specify the path and name of the log file.
+Select a directory with the appropriate read and write privileges.
+To modify the verbosity of logging than what is set in the default config file, uncomment the *log_level* entry and specify the log level  (debug and info are higher verbosity, warning and error are lower verbosity).

 Using Defaults
 ______________